ghana04/prayer-research/markdown/10-colossians.md

 - **Why:** That the church may be "mature and fully assured in al the will of God"

 Surely this idea of struggling in prayer is what Paul had in mind in Colossians 2:1.
+It seems that Paul and his disciples were constantly in prayer on behalf of others, and that this was a struggle of sorts.